 The Microsoft Spring Update 1803 for Windows 10 was released on April 30, 2018.
-This Microsoft update breaks the Bluetooth communication between the computer and NOAHlink; therefore, you may be unable to pair or discover the NOAHlink in NOAHlink Properties.
+This Microsoft update breaks the Bluetooth communication between the computer and NOAHlink.
+After applying this Windows update, NOAHlink users report that they are unable to discover the NOAHlink in NOAHlink Properties.

-If the update has already been installed, and the Noahlink is required, the only fix at present is to roll back the Windows update.
+If the update has already been installed and the NOAHlink is required, the only way to fix the problem is to either move the NOAHlink to an unaffected PC, or to roll back the Windows update within 10 days.
 You will find the option to rollback at Settings, Update and Security, Recovery.
 Select ‘Go back to the previous version of Windows 10’.

-*The ability to roll back the update appears to be available for 10 days.
+*The ability to roll back the update is only available for 10 days.
 After that, the C:\Windows.old folder that is the preupgrade copy is deleted by Windows.

 **The Microsoft Spring update does not cause a problem for Noahlink Wireless.
 As with most Microsoft updates, you may need to reset the Noahlink Wireless by unplugging and replugging the USB cable, but beyond that it will function as expected.